 Next comes a jet of pure oxygen.
 A chemical reaction occurs after igniting the metal, resulting in oxidation.
 And here lies the reason why flame cutting is not suitable for cutting stainless steel.

 Lastly, the high-pressure oxygen jet blows away the slag, or iron oxide, cutting the metal in the process.

 So the name of the process is pretty self-explanatory.
 The cutting method uses both oxygen and a cutting gas.
 But a variety of different gases are available.

-The primary, or the inner flame is responsible for the cutting of the metal.
+The primary or inner flame is responsible for the cutting of the metal.
 The secondary, or the outside flame’s purpose is to preheat the metal.

-The ration of oxygen to acetylene is about 1.2:1.
+The ratio of oxygen to acetylene is about 1.2:1.

-Another fuel gas which can reach quite high temperatures.
+Another fuel gas that can reach quite high temperatures.
 The maximum is around 2800° C.